The GSC family of minimum information standards (checklists) are collectively referred to as MIxS (Minimum Information about any (x) Sequence).

 We have defined a set of core descriptors for genomes, metagenomes and the samples thereof.
 The intention is to enable the capture of an extended level of metadata to that already captured by the INSDC archives.

 In order to encourage more comprehensive metadata inclusion with sequence data the GSC have facilitated the development of many extensions that can be used in addition to the Minimum Information for each checklist.
 These extensions consist of many recomended terms that have been compiled by experts in the relevant field of research.
 Explore all the ready made checklist extensions that we have available.
-If there is not a suitable checklist already available and you are interested in developing your own extention, this page also contains details on Developing Extensions that you may find useful.
+If there is not a suitable checklist already available and you are interested in developing your own extention, then please read our implementation page containing details on Developing Extensions with us.

 You can find all previous versions of the checklists in our mixs-legacy GitHub repository.